ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 general-purpose packet tunnelling.

-IP proxying operates similarly to UDP proxying {{?CONNECT-UDP=RFC9298}}, whereby the proxy itself is identified with an absolute URL optionally containing the traffic's destination.
-Clients generate those URLs using a URI Template {{!TEMPLATE=RFC6570}}, as described in {{client-config}}.
+IP proxying operates similarly to UDP proxying {{?CONNECT-UDP=RFC9298}}, whereby the proxy itself is identified with an absolute URL, optionally containing the traffic's destination.
+Clients generate these URLs using a URI Template {{!TEMPLATE=RFC6570}}, as described in {{client-config}}.

 This protocol supports all existing versions of HTTP by using HTTP Datagrams